British co-operative movement: List of retail societies

+Former Co-operatively formed businesses

+Both the Co-operative Bank and the Co-operative Group mutuals retain memberships of Co-ops UK due to their continued contribution to co-operation.

 Utility co-operatives

 Utility co-operatives provide their members with services such as telecommunications, energy and water.

 The Phone Co-op was established in 1998 and provides broadband, fixed line and mobile telecoms services to consumers and organisations.
-Today the business is part of the Midcounties Co-operative and provides landline, mobile telephone and Internet services, including broadband.
+Today this trade is part of the Our Co-op Co-operative and provides business services, landline, mobile telephone and broadband services.

-The Co-operative Energy is an energy supplier which is operated on behalf of Midcounties Co-operative by Octopus Energy, making it the only co-operative supplier in the UK energy market.
-The business sources more than half its energy from renewable sources (the UK average is approximately 15%) with some electricity sourced from several community owned renewable energy schemes, including the Great Dunkilns Farm wind turbine at St Briavels in Gloucestershire and Westmill Wind Farm Co-operative.
+Energy Co-op is an energy supplier which is operated on behalf of Our Co-op by Octopus Energy for Central England Co-operative society members, making it the only co-operative supplier in the UK energy market.
+The businesses key differentiator product is the community power tariff which sources household electricity from community owned renewable sources across the country and claims to have half of all producers signed up to PPAs. community owned renewable energy schemes have included the Great Dunkilns Farm wind turbine at St Briavels in Gloucestershire and Westmill Wind Farm Co-operative.